apache/dubbo-website/README.md

 2. Run `npm i` in the root directory to install the dependencies.
 3. Run `docsite start` in the root directory to start a local server, you will see the website in 'http://127.0.0.1:8080'.
 4. Run `docsite build` to build source code.
-5. Verify your change locally: `python -m SimpleHTTPServer 8000`
+5. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :python.exe -m http.server 8000 instead.

 ## How to send a PR